googlegenomics/readthedocs/docs/source/use_cases/setup_gridengine_cluster_on_compute_engine/index.rst

    boot_disk_type=pd-standard
    boot_disk_size=2000

+.. _index--generating-ssh-keypair:

 Generating your SSH keypair
 ===========================

-If you have already connected to a Google Compute Engine instance using ``gcloud ssh``, then you will have a keypair generated in:
+If you have already connected to a Google Compute Engine instance using ``gcloud compute ssh``, then you will have a keypair generated in:

 * ``~/.ssh/google_compute_engine``
 * ``~/.ssh/google_compute_engine.pub``